infinivision/ClickHouse/docs/en/query_language/functions/bitmap_functions.md

 ## bitmapSubsetLimit {#bitmap_functions-bitmapsubsetlimit}

-Return subset of the smallest `limit` values in set which is no smaller than `range_start`.
+Return subset of the smallest `limit` values in set which is no less than `range_start`.

 ```
 bitmapSubsetLimit(bitmap, range_start, limit)